 I didn't select these, honest!
 It's just a literal "snapshot" of about 1% of my library.
 Books, eh?
 When I was working at Sundon in the 1970s, I had to find out about the behaviour of slurry in a hurry.
 On one occasion, the plant manager walked in to find me flipping though a book on clay rheology.
 Based solely on this one incident, he later described me (to my detriment) as "bookish".
 He came from Humberside.
 I later worked on Humberside and found that there, the word "book" meant exclusively the pitiful little soft-porn magazines that used to be found on the top shelves at W H Smith's.
 Shift testers, faced with enduring the long idle hours of a night shift, would greet each other at shift change-over with "Got any books?"
 I don't ever recall "book" being used in any other context on Humberside.
 I know Philip Larkin was hard at work just down the road, but he was from Coventry.
 Anyway, so much for books.
 I work on the following assumptions:

-Everything else relevant can be found in my LinkedIn profile.
+Everything else relevant can be found in my LinkedIn profile, although my essay About Chemistry might be of interest.

 Acknowledgements